*This article is for informational purposes only. It is not legal advice. TimeshareExitCompanies.com is not a law firm.

 Get Rid of All Other Timeshares

-As of May 2018, it appears that Wyndham, Diamond and Westgate are the only timeshare resort developers that have exit programs publicly advertised on their websites.
+As of Dec.
+2018, it appears that Wyndham, Diamond, Westgate, Bluegreen, Marriott and Hilton are the major timeshare resort developers that have exit programs publicly advertised on their websites.
 Other brands may offer an exit solution, but it is only offered behind closed doors.
 Most brands don’t want owners to know that their is a way out because they want to keep collecting the maintenance fees.

-If you own a timeshare with a brand or resort that doesn’t have an exit solution, you’ll need to either sell the timeshare, stop paying the maintenance fees and take the hit to your credit, or hire the assistance of an attorney.
+If you own a timeshare with a brand or resort that doesn’t have an exit solution, you’ll need to either sell the timeshare, stop paying the maintenance fees and take the hit to your credit, or hire the assistance of a timeshare exit company.
 Always try calling the resort first and telling them you’re not paying the maintenance fees anymore no matter what and see what they say.
 You might be surprised.

 How To Get Rid of a Timeshare Dave Ramsey

 Dave Ramsey is a well-known personal financial guru who has written several books and owns his own radio show.
 Thousands of people look to Dave Ramsey for his financial knowledge on a wide variety of subjects, including timeshare.
 Dave Ramsey is completely against the idea of owning any timeshares.
 He advises his followers to get rid of their timeshares as soon as possible no matter the circumstance because they are nothing but a black hole.
 He talks a lot about paying your “stupid tax” in life and considers a timeshare one of these taxes.
 He makes some valid points.
 Those searching for how to get rid of a timeshare Davey Ramsey on Google will quickly find validity in Dave Ramsey’s claims.